Shoe Carnival (NASDAQ:SCVL) Releases Q2 2021 Earnings Guidance

-A number of analysts have recently commented on SCVL shares.
-Pivotal Research boosted their target price on shares of Shoe Carnival from $68.00 to $74.00 and gave the company a buy rating in a report on Monday, May 17th.
-TheStreet upgraded shares of Shoe Carnival from a c rating to a b- rating in a report on Wednesday, March 24th.
-Two research analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
-Shoe Carnival presently has an average rating of Buy and a consensus price target of $46.00.
+A number of research firms have recently commented on SCVL.
+Pivotal Research upped their price objective on Shoe Carnival from $68.00 to $74.00 and gave the stock a buy rating in a report on Monday, May 17th.
+TheStreet upgraded Shoe Carnival from a c rating to a b- rating in a research note on Wednesday, March 24th.
+Two equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
+The company has an average rating of Buy and an average target price of $46.00.

-The company also recently declared a quarterly dividend, which was paid on Monday, April 19th.
-Investors of record on Monday, April 5th were paid a $0.14 dividend.
-This is a boost from Shoe Carnival’s previous quarterly dividend of $0.09.
-The ex-dividend date of this dividend was Thursday, April 1st.
-This represents a $0.56 dividend on an annualized basis and a yield of 0.85%.
-Shoe Carnival’s payout ratio is presently 20.07%.
+The firm also recently disclosed a quarterly dividend, which was paid on Monday, April 19th.
+Shareholders of record on Monday, April 5th were issued a dividend of $0.14 per share.
+The ex-dividend date was Thursday, April 1st.
+This is an increase from Shoe Carnival’s previous quarterly dividend of $0.09.
+This represents a $0.56 annualized dividend and a yield of 0.83%.
+Shoe Carnival’s payout ratio is currently 50.00%.

-In other Shoe Carnival news, VP Timothy T. Baker sold 10,000 shares of the business’s stock in a transaction dated Monday, February 22nd.
-The stock was sold at an average price of $48.50, for a total value of $485,000.00.
-Following the completion of the transaction, the vice president now owns 50,408 shares of the company’s stock, valued at approximately $2,444,788.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
-Also, Director Kent A. Kleeberger sold 1,241 shares of the business’s stock in a transaction dated Thursday, April 15th.
-The stock was sold at an average price of $61.30, for a total value of $76,073.30.
-Following the completion of the transaction, the director now directly owns 11,502 shares of the company’s stock, valued at approximately $705,072.60.
-The disclosure for this sale can be found here.
-Insiders own 27.50% of the company’s stock.
+In other Shoe Carnival news, Director Kent A. Kleeberger sold 1,241 shares of Shoe Carnival stock in a transaction that occurred on Thursday, April 15th.
+The stock was sold at an average price of $61.30, for a total transaction of $76,073.30.
+Following the sale, the director now directly owns 11,502 shares in the company, valued at approximately $705,072.60.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+27.50% of the stock is owned by insiders.

 About Shoe Carnival